The continuum random tree is the scaling limit of unlabelled unrooted trees: Scaling limits

-Aldous' classical result \cite{MR1085326, MR1166406, MR1207226} treats the convergence of random labelled trees and Galton-Watson trees, establishing as $n$ becomes large, with $\cT_n$ denoting a Galton-Watson tree conditioned on having $n$ vertices, with the offspring distribution being critical and having finite nonzero variance $0<\sigma^2<\infty$.
-(To be precise, Aldous' made the additional requirement that $\xi$ has to be aperiodic, but this requirement may safely be dropped \cite[Thm 6.1]{MR2603061}.)

-It is also known that for any subset $\Omega^* \subset \ndN_0$ containing zero and at least one integer $k \ge 2$, the P\'olya tree $\mA_n$ drawn uniformly at random from the set of all P\'olya trees with $n$ vertices and vertex outdegrees in the set $\Omega^*$ admits the CRT as scaling limit.
+It is known that for any subset $\Omega^* \subset \ndN_0$ containing zero and at least one integer $k \ge 2$, the P\'olya tree $\mA_n$ drawn uniformly at random from the set of all P\'olya trees with $n$ vertices and vertex outdegrees in the set $\Omega^*$ admits the CRT as scaling limit.
 That is, there is a constant $c_{\Omega^*}$ satisfying

+as random elements of the space $\ndK^\bullet$.
 This has been shown by Marckert and Miermont for the case $\Omega^*=\{0,2\}$ in \cite{MR2829313}.
 Using different techniques that built on general results for Markov branching trees, Haas and Miermont \cite{MR3050512} extend this result to the cases $\Omega^*=\{0,d\}$ for all $d \ge 2$, and $\Omega^* = \ndN_0$.
-A unified approach for all sensible vertex outdegree restrictions (that is, requiring only $0 \in \Omega^*$ and $k \in \Omega^*$ for at least one $k \ge 2$) was taken in \cite{2015arXiv150207180P}, using combinatorial techniques and obtaining tailbounds for the diameter $\Di(\mA_{n})$ of the form
+A unified approach for all sensible vertex outdegree restrictions (that is, requiring only $0 \in \Omega^*$ and $k \in \Omega^*$ for at least one $k \ge 2$) was taken in \cite{2015arXiv150207180P}, using combinatorial techniques and obtaining tail bounds for the diameter $\Di(\mA_{n})$ of the form

 for all $x \ge 0$.